Sushmitha84/githubdemo/README.md

 # githubdemo
-this is a repo to demonstrate the usage of github..!
+this is a repo to demonstrate the usage of github.